ionic-team/ionic-portals/website/docs/for-android/tutorials/auth-token-example.md

 </TabItem>
 </Tabs>

-For more information on how to use `PortalsPlugin`, [see our how to guide](../how-to/using-the-portals-plugin).
+For more information on how to communicate with a Portal web application, [see our how to guide](../how-to/using-the-portals-plugin).

 ### Using a Custom Plugin